 - $25 application fee: non-refundable after submitting application

-- Half of the Program Fee (amount varies for each program): non-refundable after May 11, 2018
+- Half of the program fee (amount varies for each program): non-refundable after May 1, 2019

-- Entire Program Fee (amount varies for each program): non-refundable 5 days prior to Program departure date (including if a participant withdraws or is dismissed)
+- Full program fee (amount varies for each program): non-refundable after May 25, 2019 (including if a participant withdraws or is dismissed from program)

-- If a Program is cancelled by CIEE for any reason whatsoever (prior to Participant departure): CIEE will refund 100% of Program fees and deposit paid (less the $25 Application Fee)
+- If a program is cancelled by CIEE for any reason whatsoever (prior to Participant departure): CIEE will refund 100% of program fees and deposit paid

 Costs & Fees